Harvey Weinstein: 5 Fast Facts You Need to Know

-Hollywood producer Harvey Weinstein is the subject of a New York Times expose that will look into allegations of sexual misconduct during his storied career, according to The Hollywood Reporter.
+Hollywood producer Harvey Weinstein is the subject of a New York Times expose that accuses him of decades of sexual harassment.

+“An investigation by The New York Times found previously undisclosed allegations against Mr. Weinstein stretching over nearly three decades,” the Times reported on Wednesday.

+Actress Ashley Judd recalled meeting Weinstein at his hotel room where he was dressed in a bathrobe and asked her if he could give her a massage or if she would watch him take a shower.

-The Hollywood Reporter says Weinstein has “lawyered up” in advance of the story:
+The Hollywood Reporter said Weinstein “lawyered up” in advance of the story:

 In addition to his usual attorney David Boies, Weinstein also has engaged Lisa Bloom, a Woodland Hills, Calif.-based lawyer and television personality specializing in sexual harassment cases (and the daughter of Gloria Allred), as well as Charles Harder, the Beverly Hills-based litigator who represented Hulk Hogan in the invasion of privacy trial that brought down the Gawker website.
 Other lawyers also are said to be advising the mogul.
 “Harvey Weinstein is obviously excellent at assembling a legal team,” said Bloom in a statement.